Logo UE

 From data to resources

-For example, we learned that while 45% of the population using amphetamine-type stimulants in the past year were women, only 27% of them accessed treatment resources.
+For example, we found that while 45% of those who used amphetamine-type stimulants in the past year were women, only 27% accessed treatment.
 Why are women accessing treatment services less?
-What are we doing wrong?
-The gender perspective also helps to identify needs and look for causes.
+What barriers are we failing to address?
+A gender-sensitive approach helps us ask these questions and identify solutions.

 Capacity building has been a constant throughout these years of activity and exchange between drug administrations.
 The European Guide on Health and Social Responses to Drug Use Problems has been adapted to Latin America and the Caribbean.
 The community sphere has been key, with training on the ECO2 Community Treatment model and the guide of good practices for community intervention, which includes a gender perspective.

-From the Program we continue to address the stigmatization suffered by women consumers in the context of drugs with the preparation of a policy document on women, drugs and stigma.
-For example, in Mexico, we have promoted a Guide to address drug use in populations of sexual diversity, and an associated toolbox for social and health care centers (in Spanish) with CONASAMA.
+COPOLAD III has also addressed the stigmatization faced by women who use drugs.
+Together with CONASAMA in Mexico, publishing a Guide to address drug use in populations of sexual diversity, and an associated toolbox for social and health care centers (in Spanish) with CONASAMA.

 The region with the most women in prison in the world

-And how have we responded to this context?
-COPOLAD III has cooperated with regional organizations related to justice and security in the development of standards, protocols, guidelines and exchanges that take into account the context and vulnerabilities of women who are often the weakest links in the drug trafficking chain.
+COPOLAD III has worked with regional justice and security institutions to develop standards, protocols, and guidelines that address the specific vulnerabilities of women, who are often the weakest link in the drug trafficking chain.

 An example of this is the collaboration with the Ibero-American Association of Public Prosecutors (AIAMP), which in Europe corresponds to the public prosecutors’ offices, to incorporate the gender approach in the development of guidelines in the comprehensive approach to drug trafficking investigations involving women victims of trafficking.
 This work is being implemented in some countries such as Brazil, Argentina and Paraguay, where it has identified needs in this field.